-As previously reported, on November 2, 2023, we received a letter from the Listing Qualifications Department of The Nasdaq Stock Market, LLC ("Nasdaq") notifying us that, for the previous 30 consecutive business days, the bid price for our common stock had closed below the minimum \$1.00 per share requirement for continued listing on the Nasdaq.
-The letter stated that we had 180 calendar days, or until April 30, 2024 to regain compliance such that the closing bid price for our common stock is at least \$1.00 for a minimum of 10 consecutive business days.
+As previously reported, on November 2, 2023, the Company received a letter from the Listing Qualifications Department of The Nasdaq Stock Market, LLC ("Nasdaq") notifying the Company that, for the previous 30 consecutive business days, the bid price for the Company's common stock had closed below the minimum \$1.00 per share requirement for continued listing on the Nasdaq (the "Minimum Bid Price Requirement").
+The letter stated that the Company had 180 calendar days, or until April 30, 2024 to regain compliance such that the closing bid price for the Company's common stock is at least \$1.00 for a minimum of 10 consecutive business days.